bchaber/iskra/README.md

 # origin
 The code started as a loosely based version of Lubos Brieda's MATLAB code ES-PIC (https://www.particleincell.com/2011/particle-in-cell-example/).
 Right now it supports 1D (X) and 2D (XY) electrostatic simulations of plasma (2D simulations in cylindrical coordinate system will appear soon).
 Another source of inspiration also comes from Lubos Brieda (https://github.com/particleincell/Starfish).
-It helped implement DSMC and MCC in iskra.
+It has helped implement DSMC and MCC in iskra.

 # publications
 Below is the list of publications using this project:

-[1] B. Chaber, "Particle-in-Cell code for gas discharge simulations," 2020 IEEE 21st International Conference on Computational Problems of Electrical Engineering (CPEE), 2020, pp. 1-4, doi: 10.1109/CPEE50798.2020.9238682.
+- [1] B. Chaber, "Particle-in-Cell code for gas discharge simulations," 2020 IEEE 21st International Conference on Computational Problems of Electrical Engineering (CPEE), 2020, pp. 1-4, doi: 10.1109/CPEE50798.2020.9238682.
-[2] W. Łodyga, B. Chaber, "Parallel implementation of a Particle-in-Cell code in Julia programming language," 2021 22nd International Conference on Computational Problems of Electrical Engineering (CPEE), 2021, doi: 10.1109/CPEE54040.2021.9585274
+- [2] W. Łodyga, B. Chaber, "Parallel implementation of a Particle-in-Cell code in Julia programming language," 2021 22nd International Conference on Computational Problems of Electrical Engineering (CPEE), 2021, doi: 10.1109/CPEE54040.2021.9585274
-[3] B. Chaber, "Cell-centered, geometric multigrid field solver for Particle-in-Cell simulations," 2021 22nd International Conference on Computational Problems of Electrical Engineering (CPEE), 2021, doi: 10.1109/CPEE54040.2021.9585258
+- [3] B. Chaber, "Cell-centered, geometric multigrid field solver for Particle-in-Cell simulations," 2021 22nd International Conference on Computational Problems of Electrical Engineering (CPEE), 2021, doi: 10.1109/CPEE54040.2021.9585258

 # features
 Currently, we are focused on the basic Particle-in-Cell implementation for a collissionless plasma.